calyxir/calyx/docs/running-calyx/interfacing.md

 the `go` signal before a component deasserts its `done` signal will lead to [undefined behavior][go-done].

 Asserting the `reset` and `go` signals in this order is important.
-Otherwise the toplevel component will begin running with garbage data inside of control registers.
+Otherwise the top-level component will begin running with garbage data inside of control registers.